t-barrett/academic-kickstart/content/authors/admin/_index.md

 role: Experimental Psychologist

 # Organizations/Affiliations
-# organizations:
+organizations:
-# - name: []
+ - name: University of California, Santa Barbara
-#   url: []
+   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Trevor's research is situated at the intersection of spatial cognition and human-computer interaction.
+bio: My research is situated at the intersection of spatial cognition and human-computer interaction.

 interests:
 - Spatial Cognition